self service customer support

 Fluid Topics Fluid Topics Blog Best Practices

-Sep 6, 2024 | Reading Time: 7 minutes
+Sep 6, 2024 | Reading Time: 10 minutes

 What is Self-Service Customer Support?

-Customer self-service is a type of user support where customers solve their problems autonomously without the intervention of a support agent.
-Companies provide various tools to help customers engage in self-service and avoid support tickets such as documentation portals or knowledge bases.
+Customer self-service is a type of support where customers solve their problems on their own without the help of a support agent.
+Documentation portals and knowledge bases provide the necessary tools and resources to help customers engage in self-service and avoid support tickets.
+These digital hubs contain self-service content, such as technical documentation, knowledge base articles, FAQs, installation guides, product manuals, and more.

 Increased Customer Satisfaction